ginamarie14/ginamarie14/README.md

 ### Hello! ¡Hola!
 Salut !
 Olà! 大家好 ! 🤗

-My name is Gina Marie, and I am a Web Developer.
-I am currently finishing a 6-month bootcamp in Full-Stack Web Development with the University of California Berkeley.
-I see web development as a medium to finding solutions, and I hope to transmit my passion for helping and making things pretty through this medium. ✨
+My name is Gina Marie.
+I am currently studying applied data science at the University of Michigan.
+I previously completed a bootcamp in Full-Stack Web Development with the University of California Berkeley.
+I see web development and data analysis as mediums to finding solutions, and I hope to transmit my passion for helping and making things pretty through these mediums. ✨

 Born and raised in NJ, I've had the opportunity to live in Paris, France, and San Luis Potosí, Mexico.
 I love traveling, meeting new people, and learning about different cultures.
 I also love language learning!
 I speak English, Spanish, and French fluently, and I am conversational in Portuguese.
 I am currently working on my Mandarin.